pkgforge-dev/Varia-AppImage/README.md

 - If portable `.config` and/or `.home` directory is used, app fails to launch due to it not detecting `XDG_DOWNLOAD_DIR`.
   Additionally, if portable `.share` directory is used and flatpak Firefox or Chromium-based browser is installed,
   link for the extension in settings won't open due to app thinking that flatpak is in the portable share directory.
+- Autostart option in settings doesn't work.
+  Copying the desktop file manually to `$XDG_CONFIG_HOME/autostart/` makes it work.